88-degrees/Book-of-Changes/appendix01s1.md

 ###### p.
 235

-4. 'It will be advantageous to cross the great stream:'--(the fifth line, representing the ruler,) is responded to by (the second, the central line of [**Qián ䷀**](./e4b9beqian.md), representing) Heaven.
+4. 'It will be advantageous to cross the great stream:' -- (the fifth line, representing the ruler,) is responded to by (the second, the central line of [**Qián ䷀**](./e4b9beqian.md), representing) Heaven.

 <a name="fr_151"></a>[XXVII](#fn_151).